graphql/graphql-spec/spec/Section 6 -- Execution.md

 TODO: Consider rewording to something like: Let {longestCommonPathPrefix} be the longest list such that every entry in {paths} starts with {longestCommonPathPrefix}.
 Note: This may be the empty list.

+A Deferred Field Record is a structure containing:

+- {path} a list of field names and indices from root to the location of the field in the response
+- {executionResult}: A structure that will only be available after asynchronous execution of this field is complete.
+Implementors are not required to immediately begin this execution.
+This structure contains:
+  - {errors}: The list of all _field error_ raised while executing the selection set.
+  - {data}: The completed result of executing the field.
+  - {childDefers}: Any downstream defers discovered while executing this field.
+  - {childStreams}: Any downstream streams discovered while executing this field.

+ExecuteDeferredField(objectType, objectValue, fieldDetails, variableValues, path):

+- Let {deferRecord} be a DeferredFieldRecord created from {path}.
+- Let {groupedFieldSet} be a new grouped field set consisting of {fieldDetails}.
+- Let {executionResult} be the asynchronous future value of:
+  - Let {data}, {childDefers} and {childStreams} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue, variableValues, path)}.
+  - Let {childErrors} be the list of all _field error_ raised while executing the selection set.
+  - Return {data}, {errors}, {childDefers}, {childStreams}.
+- Assign {executionResult}, {errors}, {childDefers}, {childStreams} to {deferRecord}.
+- Return {deferRecord}.

 ### Mutation